 Research & Partnerships

-Our overall research objective is to develop projects that deliver world-class research to environmental managers and other stakeholders to use in land-use planning and decision-making.
+Our overall research objective is to develop projects that deliver world-class research to environmental managers and other stakeholders to use in payment for ecosystem services markets, land-use planning and decision-making.
 This includes understanding how ecosystems function, monitoring their status and ecology, maintaining and building ecosystem resilience, and exploring how to better use markets to promote sustainable land use practices whilst promoting social welfare.

 GreenCollar’s research partners include